edaniel30/mongo-kit-go/README.md

 - 🔄 **Transaction Support** - Session management for multi-document transactions
 - ⏱️ **Context Support** - All operations support context for timeouts and cancellation
 - 🛡️ **Error Handling** - Rich error types with proper error wrapping
+- 🎨 **Zero Dependencies** - Only depends on official MongoDB driver

 ## Installation